 Experiencing a sweet taste in your mouth infrequently is not a cause for concern.
 However, it is highly advisable to consult your local physician when you start sensing a sweet taste in mouth frequently or constantly.
 The physician will be able to identify the likely cause and refer you to the relevant specialist.

 The physician may refer you to an ENT, neurology, or gastro specialist who will perform several diagnostic tests to determine the cause of the permanent sweet taste in mouth.
-The diagnostic tests may include:
+The diagnostic tests may include the following:

 • Medical history